How to Open a Company in Mexico: Seven Essential Steps

 We can also classify them depending on the level of shareholders and capital.
 They can be microenterprises, small or medium-sized companies ( SMEs ), or social and private companies.
 The established company type depends on the product or service you offer.

-• Natural person: You remain the absolute owner of the company, taking complete charge of the business obligations before the law.
+You remain the absolute owner of the company, taking complete charge of the business obligations before the law.

-Here, it is crucial to verify the types of companies in Mexico.
-The Mexican General Law of Commercial Companies recognizes in its first article these:
+The company is constituted of partners and shareholders.
+Here, it is crucial to verify the different types of companies in Mexico.
+Specifically, the Mexican General Law of Commercial Companies recognizes the following in its first article:

 • Public Limited Company (SA): The amount of contributions determines the partners.
 Business decisions are made by vote based on the percentage of capital owned.